Things are a little different this year given the current Covid-19 situation.

 You can follow your child's learning on Tapestry which is an online learning journal we will set up for you.
 Information about this can be found below in the Parent's Information Documents.

-Where do I drop off my child each day?
+Where do I drop off and pick up my child each day?

 Can I drop my child off earlier?